bpftrace/bpftrace/docs/language.md

 | [`usdt`](#usdt) | `U` | User-level static tracepoints |
 | [`watchpoint/asyncwatchpoint`](#watchpoint-and-asyncwatchpoint) | `w`/`aw` | Memory watchpoints |

-### BEGIN/END
+### begin/end

 These are special built-in events provided by the bpftrace runtime.
-`BEGIN` is triggered before all other probes are attached.
+`begin` is triggered before all other probes are attached.
-`END` is triggered after all other probes are detached.
+`end` is triggered after all other probes are detached.

-Note that specifying an `END` probe doesn’t override the printing of 'non-empty' maps at exit.
+Note that specifying an `end` probe doesn’t override the printing of 'non-empty' maps at exit.
-To prevent printing all used maps need be cleared in the `END` probe:
+To prevent printing all used maps need be cleared in the `end` probe:

 ```
-END {
+end {
     clear(@map1);
     clear(@map2);
 }
 ```

-### BENCH
+### bench

-`BENCH` is a special built-in probe type for creating micro benchmarks. bpftrace executes each `BENCH` probe repeatedly to measure the average execution time of the contained code.
-If multiple `BENCH` probes exist in a script, bpftrace executes them sequentially in the order they are specified.
-To run `BENCH` probes, you must run bpftrace in bench mode:
+`bench` is a special built-in probe type for creating micro benchmarks. bpftrace executes each `bench` probe repeatedly to measure the average execution time of the contained code.
+If multiple `bench` probes exist in a script, bpftrace executes them sequentially in the order they are specified.
+To run `bench` probes, you must run bpftrace in bench mode:
-`bpftrace --test-mode bench ...`; otherwise, `BENCH` probes will be ignored.
+`bpftrace --test-mode bench ...`; otherwise, `bench` probes will be ignored.

 ```
-BENCH:lhist {
+bench:lhist {
     @a = lhist(rand % 10, 1, 10, 1);
 }

-BENCH:count {
+bench:count {
     @b = count();
 }

-BENCH:my_loop {
+bench:my_loop {
     $a = 0;
     for ($i : 0..10) {
         $a++;